-Attendance at Committees: member of the Control, Risks and Related Parties Committee, Chair of the Remuneration Committee an accountant's firm in Rome and Milan and works in the area of corporate, accounting and tax consultancy for companies, trade associations and public bodies.
+Attendance at Committees: member of the Control, Risks and Related an accountant's firm in Rome and Milan and works in the area of corporate, accounting and tax consultancy for companies, trade associations and public bodies.
 She has a consolidated experience in advising companies on ordinary and extraordinary transactions for matters within her competence and on governance processes.